hapebe/a-b-player/README.md

 * if the number of tracks is >50 / > 100 (?), prefix the list of tracks for each initial letter with this letter.
 * regions: allow creation of presets by dragging (selecting / marking) the waveform view
 * display sheetMusicURL property of track data, if set
-* allow filtering the tracks in overview by typing (search field)

 References / Acknowledgements: